-Graduate students are encouraged to use the library during campus residencies.
+Graduate students are encouraged to access library resources.
 They may request assistance by phone (812-535-5223) or email (library@smwc.edu).
 The library staff will mail books and email articles to graduate students free of charge.
 Students are responsible for the cost of returning books mailed to them.